Catalog Description

 Course Student Learning Outcomes

-• CSLO #1: Evaluate the role of livestock feeding in human nutrition and human food safety as well as agriculture production.
+• CSLO #1: Evaluate the role of livestock feeding in human nutrition, human food safety, and agriculture production.

-• CSLO #2: Assess changing nutritional requirements based upon animal physiological development and stage of production.
+• CSLO #2: Assess how animal nutritional requirements change with physiological development and production stage.

-• CSLO #3: Evaluate economic, environmental and social factors and trends in feeding practices and management.
+• CSLO #3: Analyze and evaluate economic, environmental, and social factors that influence feeding practices and management.

-• CSLO #4: Compare and contrast various types of roughages, protein, high-energy feedstuffs, mineral and vitamin supplements, feed additives, nutrient assessment techniques, primary and by-product feeds, forms and processing techniques and ration formulation techniques.
+• CSLO #4: Compare and contrast various types of roughages, protein sources, high-energy feedstuffs, mineral and vitamin supplements, feed additives, nutrient assessment methods, primary and by-product feeds, processing methods, and ration formulation techniques.

 Effective Term